XAI-Demonstrator/visualime/README.md

 [XAI Demonstrator project](https://github.com/XAI-Demonstrator/xai-demonstrator).

-In contrast to the [reference implementation](https://github.com/marcotcr/lime), _VisuaLIME_ exclusively supports image classification and allows its users control full control over the properties of the generated explanations.
+In contrast to the [reference implementation](https://github.com/marcotcr/lime), _VisuaLIME_ exclusively supports image classification and allows its users full control over the properties of the generated explanations.
 It was written to produce stable, reliable, and expressive explanations at scale.